'Powell's curve' plunges to new lows, flashing US recession warning

 Recession fears have surged in recent weeks, with investors worried the tumult in the banking system sparked by the March collapse of Silicon Valley Bank will tighten credit conditions and hurt growth.

-The Fed - which has embarked on one of its most aggressive rate hiking cycles in decades to defeat inflation over the past year - has forecast borrowing costs will remain around current levels to the end of 2023.
+The Fed over the past year has embarked on one of its most aggressive rate hiking cycles in decades to defeat inflation, and has forecast borrowing costs will remain around current levels to the end of 2023.
 But market participants believe tighter monetary policy is already starting to hurt growth and are betting on rate cuts later this year.

 When looking at that curve inversion in light of recent declines in economic indicators and money supply, "it's not hard to see why markets may be increasingly thinking 'policy error' when reading about further rate hikes," Citi’s analysts said.